-- > Supporting programmes focused on improving co-operation between educational institutions and parents of Roma children (e.g. through programs aimed at the activation of parents of MRC etc.), - > Systematic support for the participation of children from the environment of the MRC in preprimary education (for example, through activities of teacher assistants, targeted programmes of community centres and field social work, programmes oriented on improving the co-operation of preschool facilities and parents of Roma children, training of pedagogical staff, supporting school attendance of children by ensuring accessibility e.g. by operating a school bus, by providing didactic packages for preschool facilities, and by covering other indirect financial costs connected to the participation of children from low-income families on pre-school education etc.), - Systematic support of training- educational activities and leisure activities for children from MRC with emphasis on networking between majority and minority (e.g. via support of individual integration and activities of teachers' assistants, via support of multicultural education and community centres programmes, etc.), - Systematic provision of tutoring and/or mentoring support for pupils of elementary and secondary schools from MRC with emphasis on successful completion of primary schools and smooth transition to secondary schools, - Effective financial assistance for secondary school students and university students from MRC environment (e.g. in the form of scholarships for secondary school and university students), - Activities aimed at prevention and elimination of segregation at schools and in classrooms (e.g. by support and consulting services at schools, by creating positions of social workers, or by support of creation and implementation of local action plans for inclusive education, etc.), - Support of a monitoring system evaluating the efficiency of instruments of policies and their impact on MRC.
+- Supporting programmes focused on improving co-operation between educational institutions and parents of Roma children (e.g. through programs aimed at the activation of parents of MRC etc.), - Systematic support for the participation of children from the environment of the MRC in preprimary education (for example, through activities of teacher assistants, targeted programmes of community centres and field social work, programmes oriented on improving the co-operation of preschool facilities and parents of Roma children, training of pedagogical staff, supporting school attendance of children by ensuring accessibility e.g. by operating a school bus, by providing didactic packages for preschool facilities, and by covering other indirect financial costs connected to the participation of children from low-income families on pre-school education etc.), - Support for development of activities or programs of early care for MRC children aged 0 to 3 years - > Systematic support of training- educational activities and leisure activities for children from MRC with emphasis on networking between majority and minority (e.g. via support of individual integration and activities of teachers' assistants, via support of multicultural education and community centres programmes, etc.), - > Systematic provision of tutoring and/or mentoring support for pupils of elementary and secondary schools from MRC with emphasis on successful completion of primary schools and smooth transition to secondary schools, - Effective financial assistance for secondary school students and university students from MRC environment (e.g. in the form of scholarships for secondary school and university students), - Activities aimed at prevention and elimination of segregation at schools and in classrooms (e.g. by support and consulting services at schools, by creating positions of social workers, or by support of creation and implementation of local action plans for inclusive education, etc.), - > Support of a monitoring system evaluating the efficiency of instruments of policies and their impact on MRC.